Wondabyne railway station: Platforms and services

+Wondabyne has two side platforms.
+It is serviced by Sydney Trains Intercity Central Coast & Newcastle Line with services travelling between Sydney Central, Gosford, Wyong & Newcastle via Strathfield.
+There are 3 weekday morning peak hour services from Gosford to Sydney Central via Gordon.

-Wondabyne has two side platforms and despite the station's short length less than one carriage long it is fully equipped with an Opal card reader, announcements of approaching trains, security cameras, printed timetables and other posters relevant to the railways such as safety messaging.
+Despite the station's short length less than one carriage long it is fully equipped with an Opal card reader, announcements of approaching trains, security cameras, printed timetables and other posters relevant to the railways such as safety messaging.
 The platforms are classified as SP1r (Alight from last car's rear door).
 This station is one example of train stations that uses selective door operation due to trains only stopping at this station on request.

-Wondabyne is serviced by Central Coast & Newcastle Line services travelling from Sydney Central to Newcastle Interchange.
-It is a request stop with passengers required to notify the guard if they wish to alight and wave at the driver if they want to board.
+Wondabyne is a request stop with passengers required to notify the train guard if they wish to alight and wave at the driver if they want to board.
 In both cases the rear door of the rear carriage corresponds with the platform.